D-zero-7/Chat_App/README.md

 # Chat_App

-Welcome to **Chat_App**, a real-time chat application built using GUN Js and Svelte.
+Welcome to **Chat_App**, a real-time decentralized chat application built using GUN Js and Svelte.

 ## Demo